xiaohunying/notes/pages/aws-database.md

 disabled by default.
 The restoration will always be performed into a new table.
 Table restoration can be performed in the same region as the original table or into a different region all together.

+## Scan And Query

+DynamoDB provides two commands for searching data on the table: scan and query.
+A scan operation examines every item on the table and returns all the data attributes for each one of them.
+When you initially navigate to the Items tab for a table, a scan is performed by default.

 ## DynamoDB Accelerator (DAX)

 Downside of DynamoDB: